cayon16/Sign-Language-Recognition/README.md

 - **`ML/`**
   (This folder contains the implementation for the first approach: MediaPipe + classical machine learning.)
+  - `collect_imgs.py`: This file is used to capture images for the dataset.
+  - `create_data.py`: This file is used to extract hand landmark features from images in the ASL alphabet dataset and save the data into a .pickle file for easy use in model training later
+  - `inference_classifier.py`: this file is used to detect and classify hand signs from live webcam feed using a pre-trained machine learning model
+  - `train_classifier.py`: This script trains a Random Forest classifier to recognize hand signs.
+  - `notebook.ipynb`: Contains data preprocessing steps and exploratory analysis.
+11
   - Typically includes scripts to **extract hand landmarks** using MediaPipe.
   - Uses lightweight classifiers (e.g., SVM, Random Forest) trained on landmark features for sign recognition.